 Leadership Practices Inventory (LPI)

-(Alumni, Working Professionals) The LPI is based on the work of two leadership experts and founded on the best selling book – The Leadership Challenge.
-I would not recommended this for students, but instead for those with professional work experience because it is a 360 degree look at your leadership skills.
-If you want to grow as a leader, we highly recommend the LPI.
+(Alumni, Working Professionals) The The Leadership Challenge (LPI) is based on the work by two leadership experts.
+This is not recommended for students.
+It is recommended for professionals with work experience with a 360 degree look at your leadership skills.
+We highly recommend the LPI for leadership growth.

 Myers Briggs Type Indicator (MBTI)

 (Anyone) Dr. Robinson, Founder of The HBCU Career Center, is Certified to administer the MBTI assessment which is used by millions of people worldwide yearly.
-Many college career centers are also staffed with professionals who are able to administer the MBTI.
-According to the creators of the instrument, “development can be achieved at any age by anyone who cares to understand his or her own gifts and the appropriate use of those gifts.”
+The MBTI is available through many college career centers.
+According to the creators of the MBTI, “development can be achieved at any age by anyone who cares to understand his or her own gifts and the appropriate use of those gifts.”
 (Source is Isabel Briggs Myers, Founder of the MBTI via MyersBriggs.org)